eclipse-vertx/vert.x/core_manual_groovy.md

 A map of the request headers are available using the `headers` property on the request object.

+Note that the header keys are always lower-cased before being put in the `headers` property.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.

     def server = vertx.createHttpServer()